January 9, 2018 | 5 minute read

 With these developments, it can be difficult to detect APTs, but defending against APT groups and cybercriminals isn’t a losing proposition.
 The investment in people, process and technology needed to adapt to these threats is massive, but can pay dividends.

-Fortunately, there are ways for the good guys to regain power.
-To reach their goal, hackers must complete a series of actions in a company’s environment that are linked together.
+Fortunately, there are ways for the good guys to regain power through security measures.
+To achieve their goal, hackers must complete a series of actions in a company’s environment that are linked together.
 Carrying out each of the step of the attack timeline makes attackers vulnerable and provides the defenders with an opportunity to intervene.
-The attack timeline consists of difference stages of an attack; infiltration, internal reconnaissance, command and control, privilege escalation, lateral movement and damage.
+The attack timeline consists of difference stages of an attack; reconnaissance, infiltration (via some social engineering) command and control, privilege escalation, lateral movement and damage.
 It’s important to remember that successful defense doesn’t mean stopping every attack.
-For example, catch one instance of lateral movement or a command-and-control communication attempt, and an analyst could start piecing together a complete attack picture.
-A complete, sophisticated attack can be compared to a house of cards: both are an elaborate construction comprised of many connected components.
+For example, catch one instance of a spear phishing attack or a command-and-control communication attempt, and an analyst could start piecing together a complete attack picture.
+A complete, sophisticated attack can be compared to a house of cards: both are an elaborate construction comprised of many connected components to avoid detection.
 When you remove a few cards, the entire house falls down.
 Now, apply this to detecting a cyberattack: find just one or a few components of the attack and, over time, the entire operation will unravel and collapse.

 The house of cards approach brings a fresh take to security.
 And, perhaps most importantly, it shifts the odds in favor of the defenders.
 With the house of cards framework, the defender has to win once and the attacker has to win 100 percent of the time, returning power to the security teams.